 Consider your child care options

 There may be a waiting list for child care services.
-You can find approved child care services using the mychild website.
+You can use Child Care Finder to find approved child care providers and vacancies near you.

 Tell us if you’re returning to work

 This may affect your payments if you return before the end of either your:

 Read more about how going back to work can affect your Parental Leave Pay.